 - Teach your children to avoid walking in front of, behind, and between cars.
 Children can see the cars but drivers in the cars cannot see the children.

-- Teach your children not to wear headphones while walking or cycling to school.
-This is a very unsafe practice because children cannot hear oncoming traffic or someone's approach should they be summoned.
+- Teach your children not to wear headphones or text messages while walking or cycling to school.
+This is a very unsafe practice because children will become distracted and not able to hear oncoming traffic or someone's approach should they be summoned.

 - Teach your children to always obey the crossing guard and follow their instructions in a safe manner, i.e. do not cross the road until the crossing guard says it is safe to do so.

 - Use the 'buddy system' and have your children team up with other children and parents when walking to and from school.
 If you live in a high-traffic community consider getting together with other parents in your neighbourhood and devise a schedule where one adult is always accompanying the children – each taking their turn to supervise the children.
 This will not only give each parent peace of mind but also give your children a sense of security.

 - Teach your children that they cannot go anywhere without ‘your’ permission.

 - Teach your children to never talk to strangers or accept rides or gifts from strangers.

 - Teach your children how to react when approached by a stranger – 'NO, GO and TELL'.
 If anyone approaches your children, offers them a ride, asks for directions or makes them feel uncomfortable, instruct them to say “no,” get away from the situation “go”, and “tell” a trusted adult.